kleene-project/docs/get-started/02_our_app.md

    $ klee run -n testnet -d webapp
    ```

-   Using `-n testnet` connects the new container to our recently created `testnet` network, which provides connectivity for your `webapp` container.
+   Using `-n testnet` connects the new container to our recently created `testnet` network, providing connectivity for the `webapp` container.
    The new container runs in "detached" mode (in the background) when the `-d` flag is used.

 2. Verify that the container is running as expected using `klee lsc`.
-This command also shows the id and auto-generated name of your new container.
+This command shows the id and auto-generated name of your new container.
    It is also possible to verify that the container is running using the FreeBSD native tool `jls`:
    ```
    $ jls